LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 .. member:: date->format(-format::string, -locale::locale= ?)

    Outputs the date object in the specified format.
 If no format is passed, the current format stored with the object will be used.
-Otherwise, it requries a format string to specify the format.
+Otherwise, it requires a format string to specify the format.
 Optionally takes a ``locale`` object to set its locale.